pdoc3/pdoc/pdoc/documentation.md

 Overriding docstrings with `__pdoc__`
 -------------------------------------
-Docstrings for objects can be disabled or overridden with a special module-level dictionary `__pdoc__`.
+Docstrings for objects can be disabled, overridden or whitelisted with a special module-level dictionary `__pdoc__`.
 The _keys_ should be string identifiers within the scope of the module or, alternatively, fully-qualified reference names.
 E.g. for instance